akshay-sannakki24/ELiteTech-Intern/Task 05/README.md

 ## Requirements
 - Python 3.x
 - `scapy` library
+- Npcap

 ### Installation
-To install the required library, use the following pip command:
+1. To install the required library, use the following pip command:
    - pip install scapy
+2. Installation Steps for Npcap:
+   - Download Npcap from Npcap's official website.
+   - Run the installer and ensure to check the box that says "Install Npcap in WinPcap API-compatible Mode" during installation.
+   - After installation, restart your system if necessary.

 ## Note